What Is Hyperthyroidism?

 A trained physician can identify characteristic symptoms and physical signs of the disease.
 Tests can be used to confirm the diagnosis and to determine the cause.

-To treat hyperthyroidism, a primary care physician will likely work with an endocrinologist, a specially trained doctor who is qualified to diagnose and treat hormone-related conditions, including diseases related to the thyroid gland.
+To diagnose and treat hyperthyroidism, a primary care physician will likely work with an endocrinologist, a specially trained doctor who is qualified to diagnose and treat hormone-related conditions, including diseases related to the thyroid gland.

 Find endocrine care in your area.